zephyrproject-rtos/zephyr/doc/kernel/overview/kernel_fundamentals.rst

 The nanokernel provides the object type listed below.
 This type is intended for fibers, with only limited ability to be used by tasks and ISRs.

-* A *nanokernel semaphore* is a counting semaphore, which indicates how many units of a particular resource are available.
+* A :dfn:`nanokernel semaphore` is a counting semaphore that indicates how many units of a particular resource are available.

 Each type has specific capabilities and limitations that affect suitability